bluenviron/mediamtx/README.md

 #### Publisher authentication

-1. Start the server and set a publish key:
+1. Start the server and set a username and a password
    ```
-   ./rtsp-simple-server --publish-key=IU23yyfaw6324
+   ./rtsp-simple-server --publish-user=admin --publish-pass=mypassword
    ```

- 2. Only publishers which have the key will be able to publish:
+ 2. Only publishers which know both username and password will be able to publish:
     ```
-    ffmpeg -re -stream_loop -1 -i file.ts -c copy -f rtsp rtsp://localhost:8554/mystream?key=IU23yyfaw6324
+    ffmpeg -re -stream_loop -1 -i file.ts -c copy -f rtsp rtsp://admin:mypassword@localhost:8554/mystream
     ```

 #### Full command-line usage